-‘Game of Thrones’ Season 7 Spoilers: Trailer Easter Eggs You May Have Missed
+‘Game Of Thrones’ Season 7 Spoilers: Trailer Easter Eggs You May Have Missed

 The newly released Game of Thrones Season 7 trailer features Jon Snow (Kit Harington), Cersei Lannister (Lena Headey), and Daenerys Targaryen (Emilia Clarke) dramatically walking along different paths that lead to each characters’ own thrones.

-Cersei, who was crowned as the Queen of Westeros after her youngest son Tommen took his own life, was walking along the Red Keep; Dany, who is known as the Mother of Dragons but has also acquired the kingdoms beyond the Narrow Sea, along what looks like the previously unseen throne room of Dragonstone; and Jon, Ned Stark’s bastard son-slash-nephew who was hailed as the new King in the North, in what appears to be the Great Hall of Winterfell.
+Cersei, who was crowned as the Queen of Westeros after her youngest son, Tommen, took his own life, was walking along the Red Keep; Dany, who is known as the Mother of Dragons, but has also acquired the kingdoms beyond the Narrow Sea, walks along what looks like the previously unseen throne room of Dragonstone; and Jon, Ned Stark’s bastard son-slash-nephew, who was hailed as the new King in the North, walks in what appears to be the Great Hall of Winterfell.

-While this scenario already won over fans that have been monitoring Game Of Thrones Season 7 spoilers, it seems like there are so much underlying messages hidden in the obvious battle of the Queens (plus a King) that is coming in Season 7.
+While this scenario already won over fans that have been monitoring Game Of Thrones Season 7 spoilers, it seems like there are so many underlying messages hidden in the obvious battle of the Queens (plus a King) that is coming in Season 7.

-According to Mashable, the “badass montage” of the three major characters that are centric to the upcoming season which will premiere on July 16, 2017 also includes a couple of Easter Eggs hints at what is to come when Winter arrives.
+According to Mashable, the “badass montage” of the three major characters that are central to the upcoming season, which will premiere on July 16, 2017, also includes a couple of Easter Eggs that hint at what is to come when Winter arrives.

 First, there’s the music that underscores the epic montage.
-The music video for the song which the outlet identified as James’ “Sit Down” inspired the epic trailer as it also contains three very different chairs which includes a throne.
+The music video for the song which the outlet identified as James’ “Sit Down” inspired the epic trailer, as it also contains three very different chairs which includes a throne.

 This indicates what Game of Thrones Season 7 spoilers have been talking about: the upcoming battle for the Iron Throne of Westeros, the most coveted seat in the entire GoT world.